Price Chart Based on Previous Sales

 Note On BASE 1000 bezels

 The 2998-1 and -2 are often traded with DO90 bezels instead of the correct black BASE1000.
 The prices for 2998-1 or -2 above include a price for a commensurate bezel.
-These BASE1000’s are worth approximately $10,000 to $20,000 depending who you talk to.
+These BASE1000’s are worth approximately $10,000 to $20,000 depending on who you talk to.
 A poor one might be $1500 – 2000 while a mint one might sell for $15,000+.
-There is talk of them selling for more but not confirmed.
-Recently I have seen imitations that are close, but do not pass inspection.
+There is talk of them selling for more, but not confirmed.
+Recently I have seen imitations that are close, but do not pass close expert inspection.
+When I look at a “parts watch” and it has a BASE1000 I start at valuing the bezel at $10,000 and go up or down depending on condition.

 The figures here are based on actual transactions (that I know about) between willing buyers and willing sellers.
 Prices are in USD $ for the head only.
 (Except the BA145022 and the 145.022 Soyuz which includes the unique bracelets).